Conditional entropy production and quantum fluctuation theorem of dissipative information: Theory and experiments: Conditional entropy production

+Now we can interpret the total entropy production $\Sigma_{SR}$ as the conditional entropy production $\Sigma_{S|R}$.
+The total entropy production $\Sigma_{SR}$ treats the system and the reference as being on equal footing even though the interaction $U_{SE}$ is only applied to the system.
+The role of the reference in $\Sigma_{S|R}$ is much clearer than its role in $\Sigma_{SR}$, which motivates us to study the conditional entropy rather than the total entropy production.}

-\textit{Proof of Theorem \ref{theorem 1}}: As shown in \cite{Landi20_SM}, the positivity of unconditional entropy production, $\Sigma_\text{S}\geq0$, is guaranteed by the positivity of relative entropy.
-The mismatch between the unconditional and conditional entropy productions equals to
+{Both the unconditional entropy production $\Sigma_S$ and the conditional entropy production $\Sigma_{S|R}$ are positively defined.
+Moreover, we have} \begin{theo} \normalfont${\Sigma_{S|R}}\geq\Sigma_{S}\geq0$. \end{theo} \begin{proof} The positivity of the entropy production $\Sigma_S$ is guaranteed by the positivity of the relative entropy \cite{landiIrreversibleEntropyProduction2021}. {The mismatch between the conditional and unconditional entropy production is given by the difference between the conditional and unconditional entropy changes, i.e.,